smartdevicelink/sdl_evolution/proposals/nnnn-rpc-design-refactoring.md

 ## Potential downsides
 This change requires major changes of application manager layer.
 ## Impact on existing code
+This proposals requires a major version change for SDL core.
 ## Alternatives considered
-The only alternatives is to following existing approach, duplicating logic of application_manager layer.
+The only alternatives is to following existing approach, duplicating the logic of application_manager layer -- this approach is becoming unsustainable and should be avoided.